 I am a professor of philosophy and affiliated faculty in the Psychoanalytic Studies Program and the Women’s, Gender, and Sexuality Studies Program at Emory University.
-I am also the associate editor of the Kettering Review, a journal of political ideas published by the Kettering Foundation.
+I am also co-editor of the Kettering Review, a journal of political ideas published by the Kettering Foundation.
 My work is at the intersection of subjectivity and public life, the ways in which human well-being depends upon people’s abilities and opportunities to help shape their common world — which I take to be central to democracy.
 Accordingly, in my view, to be told that one does not matter, that what one cares about will never be heeded, is to be effectively stripped of the title of citizen.
 This is the form that political evil takes.

 For my work, I draw widely from various traditions in philosophy and from experiments in self-government around the world.
 My latest book, Democracy and the Political Unconscious (Columbia University Press, 2008), charts a course for democratic practice in a world sorely needing transformation.
 It explores the potential of deliberative dialogue and other public testimonies to work through the traumas of oppression, terror, and brutality that keep political communities from developing spaces and practices through which all can help shape their common world.

 From 2008-2010 I was based at the Institute for Conflict Analysis and Resolution at George Mason University.
 ICAR is one of the most innovative programs in the world in understanding how political communities recover from conflict and brutality and move toward developing more democratic societies.
 The summer of 2010 I moved to Atlanta to join the faculty of Emory University’s philosophy department, which has a long and distinguished tradition of teaching philosophy in a pluralist manner with serious attention to the history of philosophy.